miya-w/React-Projects/03-react-count-app/README.md

 ---
 **What will you learn in this React project?**
 1. What is React Hooks - **useState**?
-- The state comes from this useState hook and this function comes from the React module.
+- The state comes from this useState hook and this function comes from the **React module**.
 - One of the rules for using hooks is that you must use a hook inside a functional component.

 ```javascript
 import React, { useState } from "react";
 const [count, setCount] = useState(0);